 1) 24 hours before cooking.
 Remove the rib bones and save them for the gravy or for another meal.
 The gravy is optional and most of the time I don't bother since the meat is so juicy.
 There's plenty of meat between the bones and these beef baby backs can be cooked just like pork baby backs for a real treat.

 Trim off all the fat cap from the top.
 Go ahead and trim right down to the meat.
 Make sure to get the silverskin too, it can be chewy.
 Save any pieces that are more meat than fat for the gravy.
 Save the silverskin for the gravy too.
 Some of it melts into gelatin.

 I leave most of the fat on the side where the bones were because it is hard to remove and it's not very thick.
 But the fat cap has got to go.

 2) Make it as round as possible.
 When you have bare nekkid meat, it is sort of tear-drop shaped.
 Press on the sides squishing it into a round tube.
-Tie it with string every inch or two to hold it round.
+If necessary, tie it with string every inch or two to hold it round.